 - Cardiovascular Protection – Drinking coffee daily can reduce the risk of dying from cardiovascular disease.

-- Diabetes Defense – Long term coffee drinkers have a much lower risk in developing type-2 diabetes.
+- Diabetes Defense – Long-term coffee drinkers have a much lower risk of developing type-2 diabetes.

 - Pain Reduction – Coffee drinkers declare “pain-intensity” levels to be lower than that of non-coffee drinkers.

 - Weight Loss – Caffeine can curb your appetite and lead to weight loss.
 It can even increase your metabolic rate so that you burn more calories.
 If you are planning to go on a diet, coffee is your friend.